MrQuackDuck/ImageEmojis/README.md

   "resource-pack-up-to-date": "&#F4CA16[ImageEmojis] &#B3BEC4The resource pack is now up to date!"
   "reloaded": "&#F4CA16[ImageEmojis] &#B3BEC4Reloaded!"
   "command-not-found": "&#F4CA16[ImageEmojis] &cOops!
 That command doesn't exist or you don't have enough permissions."
+  "command-disabled": "&#F4CA16[ImageEmojis] &#B3BEC4This command is disabled on that server."
   "an-error-occurred": "&#F4CA16[ImageEmojis] &cAn error occurred during reload!
 Check the console logs for details."
 ```